Tencent/3TS/src/dbtest/src/doc/OLTP Testing Tools.md

 data model: key-value store, list, range query

-violation: Lost update, Aborted read, G1c and Read future writes in MonogoDB and Read skew in TiDB
+violation: Lost update, Aborted read, G1c and Read future writes in MongoDB and Read skew in TiDB

-description: Like PolySI, Viper also makes the SI checking problem to be a cycle-search problem, by introduing BC-polygraph, which divides one transaction into two nodes (begin and commit).
+description: Like PolySI, Viper also makes the SI checking problem to be a cycle-search problem, by introducing BC-polygraph, which divides one transaction into two nodes (begin and commit).
 It uses heuristics to guess the order in which transactions occur to guide searching.

 ### DBCop
 link: https://dl.acm.org/doi/10.1145/3360591